 National Geographic gives a slightly different version, saying that according to legend, Matthew was “stabbed in the back by a swordsman [in Ethiopia] sent by King Hertacus, after he criticized the king’s morals.”

 Theory 1: James was crucified during his ministry in Egypt (be advised, Wikipedia is the source for this.
 So, you know, take it with a grain of salt).

 Theory 2: James “died as a martyr and his body was sawed in pieces.”

-Theory 3: At a ripe old age he was beaten, stoned and finished off by a club to the head.
+Theory 3: At a ripe old age he was beaten, stoned, and finished off by a club to the head.

-Theory 4: James was preaching on a wall when Jewish religious leaders decided to throw him off it it.
+Theory 4: James was preaching on a wall when Jewish religious leaders decided to throw him off of it.
 Apparently he survived, so, similar to theory three, they stoned him and beat him to death with a club.

 10. Jude (not to be confused with Judas Iscariot)